 Fish tacos are always a hit—whether served from taco trucks, roadside shacks, your neighborhood Mexican restaurant, or the comfort of your own home.
 Crispy battered fish make the best tacos—look for the freshest fish you can find.
 A flaky whitefish such as grouper, cod, haddock, or flounder works best.

 Every spring, in the Lakeview neighborhood of New Orleans, thousands flock to the Greek Fest.
 There you can dance until weary, toast your dance partner with ouzo, and enjoy spit-roasted lamb, spanakopita, Greek salads, moussaka, baklava sundaes, and something they call “Greek Fries.”
-This is my version, in which crisp fries are sprinkled with Greek herbs, lemon zest, crushed red pepper, and a just-right amount of salty feta cheese.
+In this version, the crisp fries are sprinkled with Greek herbs, lemon zest, crushed red pepper, and a just-right amount of salty feta cheese.

 Pot de crème is a French dessert, literally translated as “pot of cream.”
 Pots de crème are small custards that are not usually as firm as a flan or a crème caramel, and for this reason they are cooked in individual pot de crème pots or ramekins.
-I suggest using a high-quality white chocolate for this recipe for the best results.
+High-quality white chocolate gives the best results for this recipe.
 If you happen not to like white chocolate, you can easily substitute semisweet or bittersweet chocolate.

 Everybody loves s’mores—they’re an all- American classic!
 This s’mores pudding, made with milk chocolate, is topped with ooey-gooey toasted marshmallows and crushed graham crackers.
 Your kids will love you for this one.